-Amici support Nevada's motion for intervention and oppose Plaintiffs' motion for summary judgment in this case.
+Amici support Nevada's motion for intervention and its appeal of the district court's order granting Plaintiffs' motion for summary judgment in this case.

 Uninterrupted coverage of reliable, no-cost contraception allows women to strive for professional and educational equality.
 By facilitating their educations and careers, no-cost contraception coverage allows women to better care for themselves and their families.
 For these reasons, the Patient Protection and Affordable Care Act (the "ACA")6 requires employer-sponsored health insurance plans to cover all FDA-approved methods of contraception without burdening insured women with out-of-pocket costs (the "Contraceptive Coverage Benefit").